Game intel

 A common mistake is seeing that Parfait heals and assuming more raw ATK is the smarter scaling path.
 In practice, a slightly larger heal that comes out too late is worse than a smaller heal that arrives on time and keeps the rotation smooth.
 For most players, especially F2P accounts, consistency beats greed here.

-You may see some builds recommend mixed Chocolate setups, including Tropical Rock Chocolate pieces or combinations that squeeze in more survivability or a bit of extra offensive scaling.
+Mixed Chocolate setups exist, including Tropical Rock Chocolate pieces or combinations that squeeze in more survivability or a bit of extra offensive scaling.
 Those are not fake builds, but they are niche builds.
-The current broad recommendation still favors pure Swift Chocolate because it is the most reliable across game modes.
+Pure Swift Chocolate is the default because it is the most reliable across game modes.

 The stat priority is close to her Topping logic: